Jane Birkenhead, January 19 2024

 2. Exams or lessons?

-In the United States, the cost of taking the TOEFL exam is $255 plus sales tax.
-Of course, the total cost will include other costs like gas and parking, as well as your time.
+In the United States, the TOEFL exam costs $270 plus sales tax (January 2025).
+Of course, the total cost will include other expenses like gas and parking, as well as your time commitment.

 I’ve known students who take the exam every 2 weeks, even if they haven’t made any improvement, just to “try”.
-That’s more than $500 every 4 weeks!
+That’s $540 every 4 weeks!

 That level of intense instruction could make a BIG difference to your score.
 By pausing the exam-taking cycle, and investing in lessons, you've got more chance of improving and reaching your target scores sooner.